andrewcooke/bnum/README.md

 ```

 If you choose numerical values (and don't give them yourself) then the
-ordering will be as given:
+ordering will be as given (because they are numbered in the order given):

 ```python
 >>> class Emphasis(Bnum, Bits):